Consecutive Teacher Education

 Applicants must meet the minimum requirements for all programs in addition to program specific requirements.

-• A full undergraduate university (degree-level) credit is the equivalent of one academic year of study.
+• A full undergraduate (degree-level) credit requires a full academic year of study.
 For example, a full university course normally runs from September to April or is the equivalent of two semester-long courses.
-Both full-year and half-year courses are acceptable to meet the ten full undergraduate degree level admissions requirement.
+Both full-year and half-year courses are acceptable to meet the ten full undergraduate degree-level admissions requirement.

 • Please research your home University’s credit system to ensure you have met the minimum academic requirements.
 For example, if your home university follows a 3.00 and 6.00 credit hour system, a 3.00-credit course is considered equivalent to one semester of study and a 6.00-credit course as equivalent to a full university course or two semesters of study.

-• We do not accept courses taken in the Fall term as “completed” as applicants typically do not have final grades for Fall courses on their transcripts by the time of the transcript submission deadline.
-In order for your courses to be counted as “completed” they must have been taken in the previous Spring or Summer term.
+• We do not accept courses taken in the Fall term as “completed”.
+Applicants will not have final grades for Fall courses on their transcripts by the document submission deadline.
+In order for your courses to be counted as “completed”, they must have been taken in the previous Winter, Spring, or Summer term.

-• Your undergraduate degree must be completed no later than April of the specified Admissions Year.
+• Your undergraduate degree must be completed no later than April of the specified admission year.

 Acceptable Degree